-Since HYDROGEIOS is focused on the water resources management problem, the entire modelling approach is based on a network-type schematisation of the physical and the artificial components of the hydrosystem.
+Since HYDROGEIOS is focused on the water resources management problem, the entire modelling approach is based on a network-type schematization of the physical and the artificial components of the hydrosystem.
 The two networks are linked together through water diversions, abstractions and disposals.
-The aquifer is also modelled as a network of conceptual storage (tanks) and transportation elements (conduits), connecting adjacent tanks.
-Most components have georeference and are handled through a GIS module.
+The aquifer is also modelled as a network of conceptual storage (tanks) and transportation elements (conduits) connecting adjacent tanks.
+Most components have georeference and are handled through a GIS module, implemented in an ArcGIS environment.
 This module is also used for processing distributed data, used in the formulation of the HRUs, and the generation of the derivative layers (unions, intersections).